Mother of Violence

-"Mother of Violence" is a song written and recorded by English musician Peter Gabriel.
+"Mother of Violence" is a song recorded by English musician Peter Gabriel, co-written with his then wife Jill Gabriel.
 The song appeared on his 1978 solo album Peter Gabriel and was also issued as a B-side to the re-release of "D.I.Y", the only single lifted from the album.

 Background

-Gabriel decided to open the song with the sound of insects after listening to a wildlife programme on BBC Radio 4.
+Gabriel decided to open "Mother of Violence" with the sound of insects after listening to a wildlife programme on BBC Radio 4.
 The programme covered a tape recording competition, which among other things, showcased the sounds of clicking insects.
 Gabriel found these noises appealing and decided to incorporate them into "Mother of Violence".
 As the song progresses, the cricket chirps are replaced by a buzzing noise, which was achieved through guitar feedback.
 The insect noises were removed from the single mix of "Mother of Violence", which was one of the B-sides to the September 1978 re-release of "D.I.Y".
 This mix was later included on Gabriel's 2019 Flotsam and Jetsam compilation album.

 Gabriel envisioned a "rural-sounding arrangement" for "Mother of Violence", which he wanted to juxtapose with urban imagery.
 The song is largely built around piano accompaniment from Roy Bittan and acoustic/pedal steel guitar playing from Sid McGinnis.

 The song carries a co-writing credit from Jill Gabriel, who was Peter's wife at the time.
 The two were members of a local drama group when they created the song, which was intended for a children's Christmas carol at their village church.
 Jill was responsible for the melody of the Christmas carol, which Peter decided to use on "Mother of Violence".
 Peter crafted some of the lyrics on a day when he was eating "junk food" and feeling "down" while watching television.
 Gabriel later acknowledged that he was "very conscious of the P&L (Paul McCartney and Linda McCartney) vibe" with the musical partnership between himself and Jill on the song.

 Gabriel remarked in an interview with Steve Clarke of NME that he thought of himself "as an optimist with pessimistic tendencies" and said that he wrote the song on a day where those tendencies had surfaced.
 He believed that the lyrics reflected the potential for a "negative state of mind" to be exacerbated when exposed to fear propagated on news outlets.
 For the TV dinner lyric, Gabriel envisioned himself "in periods of depression when moccasin shoes sounded better than bedroom slippers.
 It's got the image of the American Indian and what's left of him."